mspnp/aks-baseline/docs/deploy/03-networking.md

 # Deploy the Hub-Spoke Network Topology

-The prerequisites for the [AKS secure baseline cluster](./) are now completed with [Azure AD group and user work](./02-aad.md) performed in the prior steps.
+In the prior step, you've set up an Azure AD tenant to fullfil your [cluster's control plane (Kubernetes Cluster API) authorization](./02-aad.md) needs for this reference implementation deployment.
 Now we will start with our first Azure resource deployment, the network resources.

 ## Subscription and resource group topology